University of the Faroe Islands: History

 The University of the Faroe Islands was founded in 1965 by members of the Faroese Scientific Society, founded in 1952.
 Among their activities, the Society published a scientific periodical and carried out comprehensive work on the compilation of Faroese vocabulary.

 The university began with one professor, Christian Matras, and a registrar, Maud Heinesen.
 In its first years the school offered one-year courses in natural history and Faroese language for teachers.
 The University arranged for a collection committee with the task of preserving all Faroese folk culture.
 Today this material is in the archives of the Faculty of Faroese Language and Literature.
 A further committee was appointed in 1972 to collect Faroese hymns and spiritual ballads.

 On 1 August 2008 the Faroese School of Education and the Faroese School of Nursing were incorporated into the University, becoming its 4th and 5th departments.

 Organisation and administration

 The University of the Faroe Islands is administered by a board of seven directors.
 Four are appointed directly by the minister, while the remaining three are appointed on recommendation from the university.
 The Board of Directors is responsible for appointing the rector.
-The rector is currently Chik Collins.
+The rector is currently Martin Tvede Zachariasen.

 The University of the Faroe Islands is publicly funded.
 In 2010 the university was allocated 68,178,000 DKK by the Faroese government.
 Apart from the government, the university also receives funding for specific projects from the Danish Agency for Science, Technology and Innovation, as well as from the private sector.

-The university is a member of UArctic.
+The university is an active member of the University of the Arctic.
+UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

+The university participates in UArctic's mobility program north2north.
+The aim of that program is to enable students of member institutions to study in different parts of the North.